 What Is the Tesla Referral Program and What Benefits Does it Offer?

 With the Tesla referral program, any owner of a Tesla vehicle can share a unique Tesla referral code or referral link with prospective Tesla buyers.
-If a buyer uses this referral link or code to purchase or lease a Tesla Model 3, Model S, or Model X, then both the buyer and the referrer get a reward or bonus.
+If a buyer uses this referral link or code to purchase or lease a Tesla Model 3, Model Y, Model S, or Model X, then both the buyer and the referrer get a reward or bonus.
 The actual bonus varies over time, but normally the referral bonus is a free credit on Supercharging.
-As of January 30, 2020, the Tesla referral code bonus is 1,000 miles of free supercharging (400 kWh).
+As of August 21, 2020, the Tesla referral code bonus is 1,000 miles of free supercharging (400 kWh).
 This means that if you buy a Tesla online using a referral link or over the phone by providing a unique referral code, you and the person who referred you each get 1,000 miles of free Supercharging at Tesla Supercharger stations worldwide.
 If you have a friend, family member, or acquaintance who owns a Tesla and has influenced you in your decision to buy one, be sure to contact them for their referral link.
 If you’re looking for a referral link to get a Supercharging bonus on your own Tesla purchase, feel free to use mine (below), so we can both benefit from the referral bonus: